SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise01/README.md

 ```
 This helps us to use the command, `cds new`, in the next step to create a new project.

-3. Next, type the `cds new` command to create a new project along with a project name.
-Here, we will use `cloud-sample-spaceflight-node` as the project name.
+3. Execute `cds new` command to create a new project by providing the project name as a parameter.
+Here, let us use `cloud-sample-spaceflight-node` as the project name.
 ```
 cds new cloud-sample-spaceflight-node
 ```